-The current stipend is $24,000, with an additional $2400 compensation for interns who are fluent in English and are able to conduct therapy in a second language.
+The current stipend is $25,200, with an additional $2400 compensation for interns who are fluent in English and are able to conduct therapy in a second language.
 The fringe benefits include Center contributions toward health and dental insurance, a flexible benefit plan, $15,000 in life insurance, professional liability insurance, long-term disability insurance, an EAP program, 12 days of vacation, up to 12 days sick leave, and ten paid holidays.
-The program provides interns the same access to Center administrative resources (e.g., office space, computers, secretarial staff) as other clinical staff.

 For administrative purposes, the Aurora MHC clinical services are divided into two divisions: Adult Services and Family Services.
-The Center also provides training in three affiliated agencies: the Metro Community Providers Network, the Refugee Wellness Center, and the Asian Pacific Development Center.
+The Center also provides training in four affiliated agencies: the Metro Community Providers Network, the Refugee Wellness Center, the Asian Pacific Development Center, and the Rocky Mountain Youth Clinic.
 Within these divisions and agencies, interns can receive training in the following programs.

 Adult Services Division

 Southeast Outpatient Clinic (Optional Primary or Minor Rotation).